 From your first visit to the completion of your treatment, we treat your mouth like it's our own.
 Peter J Drews, DDS in Lewiston Maine enables us to service Auburn Maine as well, you’ll be sure to receive high quality dental care no matter where you live.
 Through cosmetic dentistry we are able to open doors and provide smiles that people aren't afraid to show.
 Check out our photo gallery and see real patients whose smiles have been transformed.

 At Drews Dental we only use the most up-to-date modern cosmetic dentistry tools.
 The appearance of your teeth, face, and smile mean the world to us that’s why every single patient is treated and evaluated differently; to fit their personal needs.
 We want you to be impressed when you enter our office and know you will be when your treatment is complete.
-We have many satisfied clients in both Auburn and Lewiston.
+We have many satisfied patients in both Auburn and Lewiston.